Holothuroid/Covella/README.md

     val simpleCalendar = Calendar(standardYear)

 That will work, but now all years are the same.
-First we need a leap year.
-We can construct it like our standard year but with a different feburary.
+To amend our first attempt, we first need a leap year.
+We can construct it like the standard year but with a different feburary.

-    val leapFebruary = day(29) as month named "February" aka "short"->"Feb" val leapyear = january + leapFebruary + march + april + may + june + july +
+    val leapFebruary = days(29) as month named "February" aka "short"->"Feb" val leapYear = january + leapFebruary + march + april + may + june + july +
                         august + september + october + november + december as year

  Then we need a way to define our leap rule or "intercalation", if you feel fancy.